“All you need is love. But a little chocolate now and then

 Is Chocolate Good or Bad For You?

 One of life’s essential questions, at least for me.
 I loooove chocolate, although I didn’t start out that way.
 In fact, as a child, even the smell of chocolate made me nauseous.
 My mother took our family to Hershey Park, which would be most kids’ version of heaven.
 Me?
 I stayed in the car with the windows closed, lying in the backseat, willing the smell to go away.
 Then I turned 18, my body flipped a mystery switch, and I started to love the stuff, the richer the better.
 In the healing diet movement, chocolate’s a mild controversy.
 Elaine Gottshcall, author of the SCD diet, says it’s a no-no. But Dr. Natasha Campbell-McBride, author of the GAPS diet, says that as long as it’s the real thing, most people tolerate it very well.
 In the Paleo/Primal movement, dark chocolate is accepted as a healthy indulgence.
-On the Autoimmune Protocol however, Dr. Sarah Ballantyne eliminates it.
+On the Autoimmune Protocol however, it’s out during the elimination phase.
 So, I decided to delve into this ingredient a little further and clarify its pros, cons, and where it fits on a healing diet.

 First let’s clarify what constitutes real chocolate.
 Most of the bars you buy in the grocery store contain some pure chocolate, combined with lots of other things that are common food intolerances: sugar, soy, dairy, nuts, additives, etc. This is true for health food store chocolate, also.
 Here are two examples: